Best Adaptogens and How They Can Help

 Schisandra, grown in China and Russia, is so important in traditional Chinese medicine that it is considered one of the 50 fundamental herbs.
 Its berry was even enshrined on a Russian postage stamp in 1998!

-It has been used for centuries to aid with fighting the effects of aging.
+It has been used for centuries to aid in fighting the effects of aging.
 Some of its known effects beyond fighting aging include normalizing blood sugar, stimulating the immune system, and fighting depression.

 Beyond this, Schisandra has also been used to treat high cholesterol, irritability, night sweats, depression, and memory loss.
 Some have even used it to fight motion sickness!